glener10/authentication/documentation/nextFeatures.md

-Update User information (find_user) (GET user/{find}) route to only allow if the user has a JWT of himself(logger) update tests of find_user use case create BDD find_user documentation

 Account Update (Logged): Do not allow invalid email, do not allow weak password, do not allow repeated email Delete Account (Logged)
 Password Recovery: use a unique token